Uncharted Waters: Uncharted Waters Online

 Uncharted Waters Online offers much of the same gameplay experience seen in the single player games in a multiplayer environment.
 Players of the single player series will be well aware of similar concepts such as Missions, Adjutants, Investment, and National & Pirate NPC fleets.

-Country boundaries have reappeared, with more countries (Spain, Portugal, Venice, Ottoman Empire, France, England, and The Netherlands), however the concept of time is non-existent.
+Country boundaries have reappeared, with more countries (Spain, Portugal, Venice, Ottoman Empire, France, England, and The Netherlands), but the concept of time is non-existent.
 The storyline is important to unlocking new areas in the game.
 The player now receives fame from activities such as battling, trading, discovering, and sailing.
 When fame levels reach required amounts, the player unlocks new areas of the world.
 The level of fame required differ from country to country.

 The game introduces a 3D-environment with DirectX 9.0c capabilities.
 As an MMORPG, the game features fleet operations (party-system), companies (guilds), player versus player combat, trade, adventure, and poker, and large-scale factional warfare, along with a single player storyline and player-vs-environment quests.

 Daikoukai Jidai V: Road to Zipang

-It is a free to play web browser game, sequel to Daikoukai Jidai IV series.
+It is a free to play web browser game and a sequel to Daikoukai Jidai IV series.
 It is also available on Google Play and App Store (iOS).

 Daikoukai Jidai V Special Pack

-This version includes Sonia de la Cruz SR card (adds skill female intuition Lv.1), Rank X merchant vessel Black Herring (herring buss?), Scout Ticket Gold++, 1 million gold coins at start of game, 5000NP scouting points (adds 50 free scoutings).
+This version includes Sonia de la Cruz SR card (adds skill female intuition Lv.1), Rank X merchant vessel Black Herring, Scout Ticket Gold++, 1 million gold coins at start of game, 5000NP scouting points (adds 50 free scoutings).

 Daikoukai Jidai VI

-Released on September 26, 2019 and only available on Google Play and App Store (iOS), it is the sixth numbered title of the series.
+Released on September 26, 2019, and only available on Google Play and App Store (iOS), it is the sixth numbered title of the series.

+Uncharted Waters Origin

+A reboot of the series was released on March 7, 2023.